Buckfastleigh, Totnes and South Devon Railway: A viable scheme

-Raising the money was a little easier now than in 1848, but Ashburton's omission from the scheme cut off a large section of potential financial support, and the following year a further Act was obtained, on 26 May 1845, authorising an extension of the line to Ashburton; however the town remained absent from the Company name.
+Raising the money was a little easier now than in 1848, but Ashburton's omission from the scheme cut off a large section of potential financial support, and the following year a further act of Parliament, the Buckfastleigh, Totnes and South Devon Railway Act 1865 (28 & 29 Vict. c. xli), was obtained, on 26 May 1865, authorising an extension of the line to Ashburton; however the town remained absent from the company name.

 Construction and opening

 Construction of the line was exceedingly slow due to difficulty in raising money.
-Although some work had been done in 1867, in 1868 it was reported that work was at a standstill, and that Parliamentary authority of an extension of time needed to be applied for.
+Although some work had been done in 1867, in 1868 it was reported that work was at a standstill, and that parliamentary authority of an extension of time needed to be applied for.

-In 1869 authority was obtained to raise some money by the issue of 5% preference shares, and certain debenture loans.
+Authority was obtained in the Buckfastleigh, Totnes and South Devon Railway Act 1869 (32 & 33 Vict. c. lxxv) to raise some money by the issue of 5% preference shares, and certain debenture loans.

 Opening—of the main line

-At length the construction of the line was completed, and amid much rejoicing and festivity the line from Ashburton to Totnes SDR station opened for passenger and goods traffic on 1 May 1872; it was worked from the outset by the South Devon Railway.
+At length the construction of the line was completed, and amid much rejoicing and festivity the line from Ashburton to the South Devon Railway's Totnes station opened for passenger and goods traffic on 1 May 1872; it was worked from the outset by the South Devon Railway.
 The traditional industries of the district in general had further declined, but the woollen mills of Buckfastleigh had resisted the trend, and they provided much of the goods traffic on the line: manufactured articles outwards and coal for the plant inwards.
 Passenger traffic on the line was significant, but not dominant.

-The first half-year accounts (to 31 March 1873) showed gross receipts of £1893 10s 0d, and net profit of £1055 12s 7d after deduction of the SDR charges for working the line.
+The first half-year accounts (to 31 March 1873) showed gross receipts of £1,893 10s 0d, and net profit of £1,055 12s 7d after deduction of the SDR charges for working the line.
 45,336 passenger journeys had been made, and over 12,000 tons of goods had been carried.

 The Quay line

 The construction of the tramway to the Quays had not been carried out with the main line, but by October 1873 it was reported that it was completed, but could not be opened because of required alterations to the signalling on the SDR at the junction with that company's main line at Totnes.
-However this was soon rectified and the Quay line opened 10 November 1873; it was for goods traffic only, and was horse-operated.
+However, this was soon rectified and the Quay line opened 10 November 1873; it was for goods traffic only, and was horse-operated.